-Norway police search for armed man in southwestern park
+Norway police apprehend man following reports he was armed

-COPENHAGEN, Denmark (AP) — Police in Norway say they are searching for an armed man who has been spotted inside a popular activity park in the southwestern part of the country.
+COPENHAGEN, Denmark (AP) — Norwegian police apprehended a man Friday in the southwest of the country following reports that an armed man had been spotted in the woods inside a popular activity park.

-Police said on Twitter Friday that they have protectively evacuated the Skien Fritidspark north of Porsgrunn, less than 100 kilometers (62 miles) southwest of Oslo and that emergency services were on site.
+“We are in control of the right person.
+It is now safe to walk in the area,” local police said on Twitter.
+The intentions of the apprehended man near the town of Porsgrunn, which is less than 100 kilometers (62 miles) southwest of Oslo, were not clear and his identity remains unknown.

-However, police said no threats have been made and that no shots have been fired and that children were safe inside schools and kindergartens.
+In the wake of the reports that an armed man in military fatigues was on the loose, the Skien Fritidspark, which has indoor and outdoor recreation facilities for families, a nearby educational school and a kindergarten, had been protectively evacuated.

 It was not immediately known how many people were evacuated.